dochkoff/JobLink/README.md

-# JobLink

-# JobLink: Connecting Job Seekers with Employment Opportunities
+# JobLink: Your Gateway to Professional Success

 JobLink is a comprehensive job board and recruitment platform designed to streamline the job search process and connect job seekers with employers.
 Built using ASP.NET Core and Entity Framework Core, JobLink provides a user-friendly interface for both job seekers and employers to post, search, and apply for jobs.